toniov/es-builder/README.md

 # Compatibility

-- At the moment only compatible with Elasticsearch 2.x search API
+- Only compatible with Elasticsearch 2.x search API
-- ES2015/2016 usage, not available for old versions of Node.js
+- ES2015 usage, not available for old versions of Node.js

 # ToDo List